catastic-restaurant/restautant/README.md

 # restautant
-a restaurant where your food is made by octo-robots &amp; delivered by octocats
+A restaurant where your food is made by octocats & delivered by octorobots.